ora0600/confluent-cdc-workshop/terraform/gcp/oraclexe21c/README.md

 Currently the database is not under heavy load.
 Without a connector running to Oracle DB the workload of the compute service is quite low.
 ![top on compute service](img/top_compute.png)

+Before starting the CDC Connector, you may want to investigate into [long running actions](LongRunningTransactions.md).

 back to [Deployment-Steps Overview](../README.md) or continue with the [Oracle CDC Connector](../ccloud-source-oracle-cdc-connector/README.md)